Non-adaptive Group Testing on Graphs: Abstract

 \section{Abstract}

 Grebinski and Kucherov (1998) and Alon et al. (2004-2005) studied the problem of learning a hidden graph for some especial cases, such as hamiltonian cycle, cliques, stars, and matchings, which was motivated by some problems in chemical reactions, molecular biology and genome sequencing.
-The present study aimed to present a generalization of this problem.
+The present study aims to present a generalization of this problem.
 Graphs $G$ and $H$ were considered, by assuming that $G$ includes exactly one defective subgraph isomorphic to $H$.
 The purpose is to find the defective subgraph by performing the minimum non-adaptive tests, where each test is an induced subgraph of the graph $G$ and the test is positive in the case of involving at least one edge of the defective subgraph $H$.
-We present an upper bound for the number of non-adaptive tests to find the defective subgraph by using the symmetric and high probability variation of Lov\'asz Local Lemma.
-Finally, we present a non-adaptive randomized algorithm to find defective subgraph by at most ${3\over 2}$ times of this upper bound with high probability.
+We present the first upper bound for the number of non-adaptive tests to find the defective subgraph by using the symmetric and high probability variation of Lov\'asz Local Lemma.
+Finally, we present the first non-adaptive randomized algorithm that finds the defective subgraph by at most ${3\over 2}$ times of this upper bound with high probability.